 A section of 12mm tapered dowel (should be 150mm in length)

-- A wooden hammer handle
+A wooden hammer handle

-- Small knife blades and spoons
+Small knife blades and spoons

-- A 150mm cast iron bean pot (crucible)
+A 150mm cast iron melting pot (crucible)

-- Straightedge for leveling
+Straightedge for levelling

 A camel's-hair artist's brush

-- Iron pans and pots
+Iron pans and iron pots

-- A baking tin (Should not be aluminum)
+A baking tin (should not be aluminum)

-- A small-scale rectangular bread pan
+A small-scale rectangular bread pan

-- A skimmer with a 2 ft rod handle
+A skimmer with a 2 ft rod handle

 How to Make Your First Metal Mould?

-Better still, blend the sand around 12 hours before casting, so its wicking action will have room for even distribution of the moisture.
+Better still, blend the sand around 12 hours before metal casting, so its wicking action will have room for even distribution of the moisture.